spoonit/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-# subtitle: Why you'd want to go on a date with me
 ---

 My name is Jesus Rios.
 I am a fullstack mobile developer currently based in Tokyo, Japan.

 ### my history